bevyengine/bevy/release-content/migration-guides/unified_system_state_flag.md

 pull_requests: [19506]
 ---

-Now the system have a unified `SystemStateFlag` to represent its different states.
+Now the system have a unified `SystemStateFlags` to represent its different states.

 If your code previously looked like this: